Quantum-Accurate Conformational Stabilities and Vibrational Dynamics in Molecules and Proteins with Machine-Learned Force Fields: Results and Discussion

 \subsection{Vibrational Landscapes of Small Molecules}

-As an initial probe of MLFFs as reporters of the molecular vibrational landscape, we employed the SO3LR model \cite{Kabylda2024} trained on PBE0+MBD calculations \cite{Perdew1996, Adamo1999, Tkatchenko2012}, and assessed its ability to reproduce vibrational properties across a set of small molecules versus MMFF and reference PBE0+MBD calculations.
-We take PBE0+MBD as the ground truth vibrational reference data since it is known to accurately reproduce CCSD(T) data for small molecules, as we explained in the previous section.
-In this section the MMFF used was GAFF2 \cite{He2020}.
-GAFF2 has transferable bond stretching, angle bending, and torsional parameters which have been developed in an evolutionary way over many years, based on a combination of empirical data and post Hartree-Fock quantum calculations, with semi-empirical AM1-BCC \cite{Jakalian2002} typically used to assign fractional atomic point charges as a per-molecule precalculation step \cite{Wang2004}.
-The benchmark set was designed as 23 molecules with a diverse range of common functional groups, of which 14 overlap with the SO3LR training set as small species (e.g., CO$_2$, acetic acid), while more complex molecules such as ibuprofen, haloperidol, and aspartame, are placed in an extrapolation regime and highlight that the benchmark is far from the training distribution.
-This included flexible scaffolds with multiple rotatable bonds, designed to challenge the force field’s ability to capture anharmonic effects and conformation-dependent electron density, and contained seven elements (H, C, O, N, S, F, Cl) common in biological and drug-like molecules.\\
+As an initial probe of MLFFs as reporters of the molecular vibrational landscape, we assessed a representative set of general-purpose MLFFs, including MACE-off23 \cite{Kovacs2025MACEOFF}, MACE-POLAR-1 \cite{Batatia2026MACEPOLAR1}, ANI-2x \cite{Devereux2020ANI2x}, AIMNet2\cite{Anstine2025AIMNet2}, UMA \cite{Wood2025UMANeurIPS}, and SO3LR \cite{Kabylda2024}, and evaluated their ability to reproduce vibrational properties of small molecules against MMFFs and reference DFT calculations.
+Reference vibrational data were taken from PBE0+MBD \cite{Perdew1996, Adamo1999, Tkatchenko2012} and $\omega$B97M-V \cite{Mardirossian2016} calculations, providing a consistent quantum-mechanical baseline for the comparison.
+In this section the MMFF used was GAFF2 \cite{He2020}, as an example of empirical force field for small molecules.
+GAFF2 has transferable bond stretching, angle bending, and torsional parameters which have been developed evolutionarily over many years, based on a combination of empirical data and post-Hartree-Fock calculations, with semi-empirical AM1-BCC \cite{Jakalian2002} typically used to assign fractional atomic point charges as a per-molecule precalculation step \cite{Wang2004}.
+The QVib benchmark set was designed as 293 molecules with a total of 1365 conformers spanning common functional groups and 8 atomic elements (H, C, O, N, P, S, F, Cl).
+The set includes both relatively simple species, expected to lie closer to the training distributions of many general-purpose MLFFs, and more complex drug-like molecules such as ibuprofen, haloperidol, and aspartame, which provide a more stringent test of transferability.
+This composition allows us to assess model performance across regimes ranging from near-interpolative chemical environments to cases requiring greater extrapolation.\\